 “Ugh.
 I have 2 AP exams to study for, 3 speeches to present, 2 formative quizzes coming soon, and an essay due tomorrow.
-Caffeine is legit the only thing that will get me through this week,” says Diana Yuan, a sophomore attending SAS.
+Caffeine is legit the only thing that will get me through this week,” says Yoon Kang, a sophomore attending SAS.

 Pressure and stress build up throughout the high school life of students in SAS, and often times, students lack the knowledge of how they can help themselves and instead tolerate their stressful workload.
 It can be compared to someone with diabetes, except, instead of plaque blocking your cardiovascular system, cortisol will enter the cells in the hippocampus.
 This will kill the cells in your brain, causing premature brain aging.